ericogr/k8s-object-template-operator/README.md

   - update
 ```
 # New Custom Resource Definitions (CRD's)
-We have two CRD's: [ObjectTemplate](config/crd/bases/template.ericogr.github.com_objecttemplates.yaml) and [ObjectTemplateParameters](config/crd/bases/template.ericogr.github.com_objecttemplateparams.yaml).
+You have two new CRD's: [ObjectTemplate](config/crd/bases/template.ericogr.github.com_objecttemplates.yaml) and [ObjectTemplateParameters](config/crd/bases/template.ericogr.github.com_objecttemplateparams.yaml).

-**ObjectTemplate (cluster scope):** used as model to create objects in namespaces (can be used by k8s admins)
+**ObjectTemplate (cluster scope):** template used to create kubernetes objects at users namespaces (can be used by k8s admins)

-**ObjectTemplateParameters (namespaced):** used as model parameters to create objects in their namespace (can be used by k8s users/devs)
+**ObjectTemplateParameters (namespaced):** parameters used to create objects in their namespace (can be used by k8s users/devs)

 # Templates (ObjectTemplate)
 Use templates as a base to create kubernetes objects.
 Users can define your own parameters to create new objects.